I beg to move amendment 4, page 2, line 6, at end insert

 That similarity continued in paragraph 17 of UN Security Council resolution 2199, from 12 February 2015.
 Again, it is binding on UN member states.
 It was adopted in direct response to the looting of Iraqi and Syrian cultural property in the course of the ongoing armed conflicts in those states.
 The Security Council reaffirmed its decision and recognised that there was a corresponding obligation for cultural property illegally removed from Syria since 15 March 2011.
 On the standard of knowledge considered sufficient by the Security Council, of which the UK is of course a permanent member—we want to ensure we are right up there in terms of signing up to ratifying the two protocols—there was the same equivalence in relation to reasonable suspicion.

-On the point about the uncertainties, perhaps the Minister could clarify whether the legislation is going to be retrospective.
+On the point about the uncertainties, perhaps the Minister will clarify whether the legislation is going to be retrospective.
 Is it going to apply to items that are imported in future, or to items that are currently in the country?
 Alternatively, will it apply only to what happens after the Bill is passed?
 We are talking about items that move from country to country, particularly those in areas of potential conflict, so it would be helpful if there was clarity in the Bill about the date on which an item was imported.

 I am happy to facilitate the Minister’s being able to respond to that question.